bitovi/temporal-load-grafana/readme.md

   k delete -f deployment.yaml
   ```

-Alternatively, you can scale down the deployment:
+Alternatively, you can scale down the runner deployment:

   ```shell
   k scale deployment benchmark-soak-test --replicas=0
   ```

-Of course, you can use your k8s interface of choice to do this as well (k9s, openlens, etc)
+Of course, you can use your k8s interface of choice to do these operations: k9s, openlens, etc.

 #### Run with tctl